Great Sci-Fi Novels 5. Jack Williamson’s ‘Darker than You Think’

 • Proxima b may not always be in the habitable zone due to its eccentric orbit;

-• Proxima Centauri, a star different from the Sun, had its habitable zone further away in the past.
-This means that if a planet like Proxima Centauri b formed in its current orbit, it might have been too close to the star for water to exist for up to 180 million years.
-This could have caused a runaway greenhouse effect, where the planet’s water evaporates into steam and is lost into space, similar to what happened on Venus.
+• Proxima Centauri, a star unlike the Sun, had its habitable zone farther away in the past.
+If a planet like Proxima Centauri b formed in its current orbit, it could have been too close to the star.
+Water might not have existed there for up to 180 million years.
+This led to a runaway greenhouse effect, causing the planet’s water to evaporate into steam and escape into space, akin to Venus.

 Still, red dwarfs like Proxima Centauri live for a very long time, much longer than the Sun.
 This gives life a lot of time to develop.